 - Safe shelter for anyone experiencing violence and their children

 - Support groups for survivors and those impacted by domestic and sexual violence

 - K-12 violence prevention education programs, Safe Kids Strong Teens

-- Community presentations
+- Community presentations and trainings

 When you call our hotline, you will be connected with a trained advocate.

 • Calls made to our 24-hour confidential support line, Monday through Friday, from 9 a.m. to 5 p.m., are answered by a trained advocate who will speak with you about your situation and your safety.